pete-the-programmer/pete-the-programmer.github.io/index.md

 ---
-title: Pete
+title: Pete the Programmer
-description: Pete the Programmer
+description:
 ---

 Welcome fellow traveller on your programming journey!